hamlet-io/docs/docs/how-to/jenkins/examplelibrary/examples/deploy/deploy-release.md

 ### Setup

-Loads environment variables from the Hamlet [`properties`](../properties/properties) file.
+Loads environment variables from the hamlet [`properties`](../properties/properties) file.

 ### Update Build Refs

-Stores the hash value of the "Git Commit" in the current Environment/Segment/DeploymentUnit's `build.json` within the Hamlet CMDB.
+Stores the hash value of the "Git Commit" in the current Environment/Segment/DeploymentUnit's `build.json` within the hamlet CMDB.

 ### Deploy